confyio/confy-node/README.md

 ##### Retrieve a team (GET /orgs/:org/teams/:team)

-Get a team the user is member of.
+Get the given team in the given organization.
+Access only if the authenticated user is a member of the team.

 The following arguments are required: